rtobar/units/docs/framework/units.rst

     }

-The fact that both base dimensions use the same identifier ``"L"`` tells the library that bot definitions refer to the same physical dimension of length.
+The fact that both base dimensions use the same identifier ``"L"`` tells the library that both definitions refer to the same physical dimension of length.
 The only difference is the measurement unit used to define their base dimensions.
 Thanks to using `si::centimetre` in the `cgs::dim_length` definition we also enabled the ability to easily convert between those